hectorcorrea/solr-for-newbies/20_schema.md

 * `queryAnalyzer` refers to the transformations that will be applied to the search terms when we *query* a field of this type.

-Notice that in the definition for `text_general` "stop words" (i.e. words to be ignored) will be considered at index and query time, but "synonyms" will only be applied at query time since the filter `SynonymGraphFilter` only appears on the `queryAnalyzer`.
+Notice that in the definition for `text_general` "stop words" (i.e. words to be ignored) will be considered at index and query time since the `StopFilterFactory` filter is defined in both the query and the index analyzer sections.
+However, "synonyms" will only be applied at query time since the filter `SynonymGraphFilter` only appears on the `queryAnalyzer`.